East Coast of Australia, New South Wales

-Applications are invited for a tenure-track faculty position in Emergency and Critical Care at the level of Assistant/Associate Professor in the Department of Small Animal Clinical Sciences.
-This position is available January 1, 2015, and the start date is negotiable.
+Applications are invited for (2) tenure-track faculty positions in Emergency and Critical Care at the level of Assistant/Associate Professor in the Department of Small Animal Clinical Sciences.
+These positions are available March 1, 2017 but the start date is negotiable.

 The Western College of Veterinary Medicine: The WCVM is western Canada’s regional college of veterinary medicine.
-Approximately 80 students from the four western provinces and the northern jurisdictions are admitted each year to the DVM program.
-The College also includes 140 graduate students, interns and residents.
-It is part of a comprehensive academic health sciences group on the university campus, with access to facilities including the PET-CT, Canadian Light Source and the Biomedical Beamline.
+It is part of a comprehensive academic health sciences group at the University of Saskatchewan, with access to facilities including the PET-CT, Canadian Light Source and the Biomedical Beamline and the Saskatchewan Centre for Cyclotron Sciences.
 For further information, please visit www.usask.ca/wcvm.

-The Veterinary Medical Centre: The VMC has undergone substantial expansion and renovation, and it is currently an outstanding state-of-the-art facility serving western Canada as an AVMA and AAHA accredited hospital and referral centre.
-A newer CT, 1.5T MRI, nuclear scintigraphy and linear accelerator are available on site.
+The Veterinary Medical Centre: The VMC has undergone substantial expansion and renovation, and is currently an outstanding state-of-the-art facility serving western Canada as an AVMA and AAHA accredited hospital and referral centre.
+A newer CT, 1.5T MRI and linear accelerator with SRIT and rapid arc technology are available on site.
 For more information on the VMC, please visit http://www.usask.ca/vmc/medical_centre/index.php.